-Strong brands are more profitable
+Generic to genius: strong PSF brands are 2-300% more profitable

 First among equals